laminar-protocol/flow-protocol-ethereum/README.md

 ```

 ### Liquidation Incentive
 The current collateral ratio is re-calculated at every deposit/withdraw action with exchange rate at the time.
-If the current collateral ratio is below the `liquidation ratio` which is defined per fToken, then the liquidity pool is open for public liquidation incentivized by a monetary reward.
+If the current collateral ratio is below the **`liquidation ratio`** which is defined per fToken, then the liquidity pool is open for public liquidation incentivized by a monetary reward.

 A liquidator would deposit fToken back to liquidity pool hence free up partial or full collateral depending on the deposited amount therefore increase collateral ratio.
 Anyone can be a liquidator at this point.

-This reward consists of the spread earned from the trade plus a portion of the liquidity's collateral.
+This reward consists of the **spread earned** from the trade plus **a portion of the liquidity's collateral**.
 The incentive formula aims to reward liquidator proportionally to the risks of the pool hence minimizing probability of discounting fToken redeemable value.

-There's also an `extreme liquidation ratio` below which all available collateral from liquidity provider plus the spread earned from the trade will will be rewarded to the liquidator as extra layer of protection.
+There's also an **`extreme liquidation ratio`** below which all available collateral from liquidity provider plus the spread earned from the trade will will be rewarded to the liquidator as extra layer of protection.

 [TODO] provide an example

-Pseudo formula when collateral ratio is between `liquidation ratio` and `extreme liquidation ratio`.
+Pseudo formula when collateral ratio is between **`liquidation ratio`** and **`extreme liquidation ratio`**.
 ```
 reward = (liquidationRatio - currentLiquidityProviderCollateralRatio) / (liquidationRatio - extremeLiquidationRatio) * collateralFreed
 ```